On toric and toroidal foliations: Singularities of toric and toroidal foliated pairs

 The existence of F-dlt modifications is shown for corank 1 foliated pairs on normal projective varieties of dimensions at most three in \cite[Theorem 8.1]{CS}.
-We demonstrate the existence of F-dlt modifications for toric foliated pairs of any rank on toric varieties.
+We demonstrate the existence of F-dlt modifications for toroidal foliated pairs of any rank.